lilygomes/Mathscape/test/chapter-6.md

 $$ 2\sin\theta=-1 $$

-**Step 2:** Next, simpliy by dividing both sides of the equation by 2.
+**Step 2:** Next, simplify by dividing both sides of the equation by 2.

 $$ \sin\theta=-\frac{1}{2} $$